AnasAito/SkillNER/docs/source/get_started.rst

     # extract skills from job_description
     job_description = """
     You are a Python developer with a solid experience in web development and can manage projects.
-You quickly adapt to a new environment and speak fluently English and French
+You quickly adapt to new environments and speak fluently English and French
     """